Companion Modules

 , Flix will automatically look in both the

-class declaration and its companion namespace.
+trait declaration and its companion module.
 Consequently, Addable.add

 whereas Addable.add3